bcrowell/dorcas/README.md

 The input file is a JSON hash with keys and values described below.
 Comments are allowed using javascript syntax ("// ...").

-* verb - To do the initial learning of the set of character shapes for a certain font, use "learn."
+* verb - To do the initial learning of the set of character shapes for a certain font, use "seed" or "learn."
+The former generates patterns from a seed font and generates a set of templates for the first time.
+The latter takes the preexisting set and uses it to search a scanned text, creating new versions of the templates from that text.
 To use an existing set to OCR text, use "ocr."
+          Even when using the seed verb, an input image must still be provided in order to fix the size of the font.

 * image - Name of a PNG file containing the text that we want to do OCR on.
 As a convenience feature, if this is specified in the form "foo.pdf[37]", then page q37 of the pdf file will be rendered at 500 dpi, converted to grayscale, saved in the current working directory as foo_037.png, and used as the input.
 (This feature requires imagemagick and qpdf.)

 * set - Name of a directory or .set file containing output from a previous run.
+When running with the seed verb, this parameter is optional.
+If it is supplied, then preexisting templates are copied over at the start.
 Default: null.

 * output - Name of a directory in which to place accumulated results after this run.
 Default: "output".
             If this directory already exists, it is removed and recreated.